Franweb79/google-maps-test/README.md

 # this manually coded JS map is free to use.
-You must change the default data with your own, and also, very important
-# A GOOGLE MAPS API KEY with a billing account, you must include it at the last script of the code
+You must change the default data with your own, and also, very important, a GOOGLE MAPS API KEY with a billing account, you must include it at the last script of the code

 # more info about the google maps API key https://developers.google.com/maps/documentation/javascript/get-api-key?hl=es-419
 # more about google javascript API https://developers.google.com/maps/documentation/javascript/overview